History of Hamas: Agreement and preservation of national unity

-On June 27, Hamas and Fatah reached an agreement on the prisoners' document, which included the forming of a national unity government.
+On 27 June, Hamas and Fatah reached an agreement on the prisoners' document, which included the forming of a national unity government.

 In February 2007 Saudi-sponsored negotiations in Mecca produced agreement on a signed by Mahmoud Abbas on behalf of Fatah and Khaled Mashal on behalf of Hamas.
 The new government was called on to achieve Palestinian national goals as approved by the Palestine National Council, the clauses of the Basic Law and the National Reconciliation Document (the "Prisoners' Document") as well as the decisions of the Arab summit.

 In March 2007, the Palestinian Legislative Council established a national unity government, with 83 representatives voting in favor and three against.
 Government ministers were sworn in by Mahmoud Abbas, the chairman on the Palestinian Authority, in at a ceremony held simultaneously in Gaza and Ramallah.
 In June that year, Hamas took control of the Gaza Strip from the national unity government after forcing out Fatah.

 2006 Gaza–Israel conflict

-On June 9, during or shortly after an Israeli operation, an explosion occurred on a busy Gaza beach, killing eight Palestinian civilians.
+On 9 June, during or shortly after an Israeli operation, an explosion occurred on a busy Gaza beach, killing eight Palestinian civilians.

 It was initially assumed that Israeli shellings were responsible for the killings, although Israeli government officials later denied this.

-Prompted by the recent events Hamas formally withdrew from its 16-month ceasefire on June 10, and took responsibility for the ongoing Qassam rocket attacks being launched from Gaza into Israel.
+Prompted by the recent events Hamas formally withdrew from its 16-month ceasefire on 10 June, and took responsibility for the ongoing Qassam rocket attacks being launched from Gaza into Israel.

-On June 24, Israeli operatives apprehended Osama and Mustafa Muamar in the Gaza Strip, alleged by Israel to be Hamas members.
-On June 25, a Hamas attack in Israel resulted in the deaths of two Israeli soldiers and the capture of Israeli Corporal Gilad Shalit.
-Israel then launched Operation Summer Rains on June 28 to recover the captured soldier.
+On 24 June, Israeli operatives apprehended Osama and Mustafa Muamar in the Gaza Strip, alleged by Israel to be Hamas members.
+On 25 June, a Hamas attack in Israel resulted in the deaths of two Israeli soldiers and the capture of Israeli Corporal Gilad Shalit.
+Israel then launched Operation Summer Rains on 28 June to recover the captured soldier.
 The ongoing operation initially consisted of heavy bombardment of bridges, roads, and the only power station in Gaza.
-Several PA facilities were also bombed, such as the Palestinian Interior Ministry and the office of the Palestinian Prime Minister Ismail Haniya.
+Several PA facilities were also bombed, such as the Palestinian Interior Ministry and the office of the Palestinian Prime Minister Ismail Haniyeh.

-On June 29, Israel captured 64 Hamas officials.
+On 29 June, Israel captured 64 Hamas officials.
 Amongst them were eight Palestinian Authority cabinet ministers and up to twenty members of the Palestinian Legislative Council, as well as heads of regional councils, and the mayor of Qalqilyah and his deputy.
 At least a third of the Hamas cabinet was captured and held by Israel.

-On August 6 Israeli forces detained the Hamas' Speaker of the Palestinian Legislative Council, Aziz Dweik, at his home in the West Bank.
+On 6 August Israeli forces detained the Hamas' Speaker of the Palestinian Legislative Council, Aziz Dweik, at his home in the West Bank.

 In November 2006, a 64-year-old woman executed a suicide bombing mission, killing herself and slightly injuring 2 Israeli soldiers.
-Hamas claimed responsibility and its spokesman, Abu Obeida, declared that "both Palestinian men and women are committed to battling the Israelis".
+Hamas claimed responsibility and its spokesman, Abu Obaida, declared that "both Palestinian men and women are committed to battling the Israelis".